copilotgg/native/README.md

 ![](assets/broadcaster.png)

 # Copilot Native
-The native client is a wrapper around the Copilot website to give us additional support for persistent OBS sockets for customers as a native application, and deeper browser control.
+A wrapper around the Copilot website to give additional support for persistent OBS connections for customers natively, and deeper browser control.

 ## Features
 For subscribed users on Copilot's broadcaster plan, this application will provide additional support to: